JayJayOnGit/huddl/README.md

 ## Project Overview

-huddl is a collaborative holiday planner, where users can suggest and vote on their favorite activities.
-Prep and plan with the activity tracker and budget planner.
+huddl is a collaborative group planner which allows users to organise and track holidays; suggest and save local activites and tally votes to determine group favourites.

 ## Tech Stack